 While the coins would fetch an extraordinary price if they were to be placed on auction today, the value of the stash is nonetheless conspicuously high and offers some clues as to the owner.
 Barrie Cook, a curator of medieval and early modern coins at the British Museum, revealed that the entirety of the hoard would be worth around £24 ($32) at the time (or the equivalent of $18,600 today), significantly above the annual wage during Tudor times.
 Naylor hypothesizes that the hoard might have belonged to a member of the clergy, as churches were known to create such stashes as a method of wealth preservation.

 Both Naylor and the British Museum mentioned the importance of the find, with the museum stating that a representative in Milton Keynes is currently trying to find the coin’s owners.
 Milton Keynes is notable for a similar recent find, where 50 South African 1 oz gold krugerrands from the 1970s were likewise found in an area just outside of London.
-Although such finds are incredibly rare, if you’re planning a visit to Milton Keynes, England, you might want to bring a metal detector.2020, bull run, gold, gold price
+Although such finds are incredibly rare, if you’re planning a visit to Milton Keynes, England, you might want to bring a metal detector.2020, bull run, Featured, gold, gold price